Please note that the requirements for the History Honors Program have recently been

 - attained a grade-point average of at least 3.25 in overall studies and in all history

-courses taken.
-A student who lacks the requisite grade-point average, but feels that
+A student who lacks the requisite grade-point average or is beyond the first semester

 Content of the Program